 Extensive patient evaluation precedes implantation of either of the two valves, which have slightly different patient criteria.

-Before implantation, patients are generally are required to participate in the Lung Center’s Pulmonary Rehabilitation Program for 8 to 12 weeks to ensure that they are in the best shape possible before scheduling the valve implants.
+Before implantation, patients are generally are encouraged to participate in the Lung Center’s Pulmonary Rehabilitation Program for 8 to 12 weeks to ensure that they are in the best shape possible before scheduling the valve implants.
 “We want to offer the intervention to patients who have the best chance of success,” said Hersh.

 After the procedure, patients typically remain in the hospital for at least 3 days to monitor for complications, particularly pneumothorax.